 When choosing a photocopier machine there is a whole host of choices on the market.
 It’s important to distinguish between new or refurbished photocopiers and decide the technology as this effects running costs and procurement price.
 You should also choose between colour and monochrome and the maximum paper size you require.

 New and Used Photocopiers

 Photocopiers used to account as one of the major office expenses to be made.
 But with the procurement of copiers ever easier prices have tumbled.
 New technology and changing working habits have seen copiers marginalised and manufacturers have responded by including greater functionality.
 Buying a used copier is much like buying a used car and bargains can still be had with some low print count copiers available.
 However, because the cost of new copy machines has reduced savings are not as significant as they used to be and you may miss out on new technology that can reduce costs and streamline workflow.

 Inkjet photocopiers exist at two ends of the market, large format and the most common small desktop photocopiers.
-Inkjet was accidentally invented by a Canon Engineer who had a fountain pen next to a bunsen burner and noted that when the ink was heated it propelled.
+Thermal Inkjet was accidentally invented in the mid 1970’s by a Canon researcher who had a soldering iron next to a syringe needle containing ink and noted that when the ink was heated it propelled.
 Today they form a very viable and reliable alternative to laser-driven machines.
 Because of the simplistic nature of the technology inkjet photocopiers are the least expensive option.
 Desktop Inkjet Copiers are ideal for home or personal business use.
 However running costs are much higher than laser photocopiers and replacement ink cartridges are expensive.
-They are also much slower than laser copiers.
 Inkjet copiers offer a wide range of functionality, print, copy, scan, fax and are available in both colour and monochrome.